Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Aaron Gordon be on the court for the Denver Nuggets at 9:30 PM on Friday against the Minnesota Timberwolves in the 2023 NBA Playoffs.
+Aaron Gordon could make a big impact for the Denver Nuggets at 9:30 PM on Sunday against the Minnesota Timberwolves in the 2023 NBA Playoffs.

-Below we will break down Gordon's stats and trends, helping you make good selections on prop bets.
+If you'd like to make predictions on Gordon's performance, we look at his available prop bets, using stats and trends, below.

 Aaron Gordon Prop Bets vs. the Timberwolves